 Excluding the Montecristo cigars, the Montecristo sandwich the Count of Tuscany song by Dream Theatre (that hints at a possible connection with the actual Count), the anime craze with Montecristo and Gerard Depardieu actor in the homonymous movie, Montecristo is a tiny island in Tuscany.

 Montecristo is one of the 7 islands making up the Tuscan Archipelago.
-Yet, Montecristo is special because it is the only one that is unaccessible and kept by the Italian government as a nature preserve where only researchers can access.
+It is the only one that is unaccessible and kept by the Italian government as a nature preserve where only researchers can access.
 It is a natural jewel whose only inhabitants are the island guard and his family, the guards are selected and receive a contract that lasts for 10 years.

 Every tourist in the area dreams of being able to soak up the wild atmosphere of this island.
-Who would not want to take in its crystalline seaside while dreaming of its legendary treasure?
-On the phone the people at the ministry of agriculture – reassured me that although it is impossible to go to Montecristo – Capraia and Pianosa are very similar, so why not go there instead?
-Otherwise, there are boat tours that go near the island ;)
+Who wouldn't take in its crystalline seaside while dreaming of its legendary treasure?

 The cave of San Mamiliano is a sacred place located on the Island.
-Legend has it that Saint Mamiliano came to the island with other monks in efforts to escape an attack by the Vandals.
+Legend has it that Saint Mamiliano came to the island with other monks in effort to escape a dangerous Vandal's attack.
 Along the slopes of Monte della Fortezza, there’s a cave which is said to have been the abode of the holy hermit.
-According to this story the saint killed a dragon there, using a cross as his shield, while according to another one he fought against the dragon and killed it against that rock – from that very rock water began to flow, it is this water that gives lifesto plants on the island.
+According to this story the saint killed a dragon there, using a cross as his shield, while according to another one he fought against the dragon and killed it against a rock from which a stram of water started to flow giving life to the plants of the island.